Bino26/printf/README.md

  - GitHub repository: printf

-6. How is the world ruled and led to war?
+#### 6. How is the world ruled and led to war?
 Diplomats lie to journalists and believe these lies when they see them in print
-#advanced

 Handle the following conversion specifier: p.

  - You don’t have to handle the flag characters